vitar/clrf/src/en/theory/60-vision.md

 # Chapter 6.
 Vision

 A vision is a picture of the future that a person or couple wants to move toward.
 It sets direction and gives shape to change.
 Unlike fantasies, a real vision is built on actual conditions and needs, so it has weight and can guide action.
-A clear vision fuels hope, gives a sense of belonging, and sparks the courage to act, while leaving space for curiosity about what might come.
+A clear vision does more than set a direction; it creates a shared sense of belonging and lends the courage to act—turning hope into something you can move with.

 ## 1. Individual visions